-On Sunday, May 26th at 1 PM, our Philadelphia Orchestra in Concert broadcast brings pianist Jonathan Biss to the stage, for a performance of Robert Schumann’s Piano Concerto in A minor, a work that transports the piano concerto into the realm of symphonic music.
+On Friday, March 27th at 1 PM on WRTI 90.1, our Philadelphia Orchestra in Concert re-broadcast from 2019 brings pianist Jonathan Biss to the stage, for a performance of Robert Schumann’s Piano Concerto in A minor, a work that transports the piano concerto into the realm of symphonic music.
 Yannick Nézet-Séguin conducts.

 Many years in the making, and the only piano concerto Schumann would ever write, the a-minor concerto is not a traditional virtuoso showpiece, but rather a cooperative venture between the soloist and the orchestra, and one of the greatest ever written.